HamburgChimps/apple-notes-liberator/README.md

 ### Enable Logging

 If something isn't working, it might help to see what the application is doing.
-You can do so by passing setting the environment variable `QUARKUS_PROFILE=debug` before running the application:
+You can do so by setting the environment variable `QUARKUS_PROFILE=debug` before running the application:

 ```bash
 QUARKUS_PROFILE=debug apple-notes-liberator